top of page

 Can you help me get on and off the floor more easily?

 Definitely—and it's a skill I prioritize.
 Your ability to get on and off the floor is a key indicator of independence and longevity.
-Together, we'll improve the strength, balance, mobility, and confidence needed to do it safely and consistently.
+Together, we'll improve the strength, balance, mobility, and confidence needed to do it safely and consistent

 I've had knee or hip replacement surgery and was discharged from Physical Therapy.
 Can you still help me?